mattkibbler/silverstripe-searchable-dataobjects/README.md

-# Searchable DataObjects
+# Firebrand Searchable DataObjects

-Searchable DataObjects is a module that permit to include DataObjects into frontend search.
+Firebrand Searchable DataObjects is a fork of [Zirak's Searchable DataObjects](https://github.com/g4b0/silverstripe-searchable-dataobjects).

+Firebrand's version will return Pages matching a search criteria or having related Data Objects matching the search criteria.
+Zirak's version returns the DataObjects individual data objects.

 ## Introduction

-Pages are not always the better way to implement things.
-For example site news can grow rapidly and the first side effect would be a big and difficult to manage SiteTree.
-DataObjects help maintaining things clean and straight, but unfortunately they are not included in frontend search.
-This module let you insert DataObject in search.
+Complexe SilverStripe pages will sometimes need to be divided up in various parts using DataObjects.
+Out of the box SilverStripe will only index the content in the main WYSIWYG area of a page.
+This means that related DataObjects will not be indexed and that their parent pages will not be returned in search results.

 ## Requirements